kostyaVyrodov/education/aws/AWS_ESSENTIALS.md

 Route tables redirect traffics between subnets (availability zones)

+### Availability zone

+Any AWS resources that you launch like (EC2/RDS) must be places in a VPC subnet.
+Any given subnet must be located in an Availability Zone.
+You can (and should) utilize multiple AZ to create redundancy in your architecture.
+This is what allows for High Availability and Fault Tolerant systems.

+High Availability: Creating your architecture in such a way that your "system" is always available (ro has the least amount of downtime as possible).

+High Availability sounds like:
+- I can always access my data in the cloud
+- My website never crashes and is always available to my customers

+Fault Tolerant: The ability of your "system" to withstand failures in one of its components and still remain available.

+Fault Tolerant sound like:
+- One of my web servers failed, but my backup server immediately took over
+- if something in my system fails, it can repair itself

 **Network devices:**
 - Hub - broadcasts packets to all connected devices (doesn't read IP address)
 - Switch - sends packets to the concrete device.
 Reduce unnecessary traffic over network and they are more secure (doesn't read IP address).
 Switch works with mac addresses